saulpw/visidata/README.md

 - [vgit](https://github.com/saulpw/vgit): a git interface
 - [vdgalcon](https://github.com/saulpw/vdgalcon): a port of the classic game [Galactic Conquest](https://www.galcon.com)

-Other workflows should be created as separate [apps using vdtui](docs/architecture.rst).
+Other workflows should also be created as separate apps using vdtui.
 These apps can be very small; for example, see the included [viewtsv](bin/viewtsv).

 ## License